 24. Now that all of you have yourselves devoutly taken refuge in the three treasures, I shall expound to you on the doctrine of the Mahaprajnaparamita.
 Good friends, although you recite it, you do not understand its meaning, so I shall explain.
 Listen every one of you!

-25. “Self-nature contains the ten thousand things—this is ‘great.’
-The ten thousand things are all in self-nature.
+25. One’s self-nature contains the ten thousand things—this is great.
+The ten thousand things are all in one’s self-nature.
 Although you see all men and non-men, evil and good, evil things and good things, you must not push them away, nor must you cling to them, nor must you be stained by them, but you must regard them as being just like the empty sky.
-This is what is meant by ‘great’.
-This is the practice of maha.
+This is what is meant by great; this is the practice of maha.
 The deluded person merely recites; the wise man practices with his mind.
-There are deluded men who make their minds empty and do not think, and to this they give the name of ‘great.’
+There are deluded people who make their minds empty and do not think, and they call this practice great.
 This, too, is wrong.
 The capacity of the mind is vast and wide, but when there is no practice it is small.
 Do not merely speak of emptiness with the mouth and fail to practice it.
-A person such as this is not a disciple of mine.
+Such a person is not a disciple of mine.